 John Morrisett - Fife Instructor

 John has played the fife for more than half of his life.
 He's played for the William Diamond Junior Fife and Drum Corps, the Menotomy Minutemen of Arlington, MA, and the Sudbury Ancient Fyfe and Drum Companie of Sudbury, MA.
 He currently plays fife for the Bluff Point Quahog Diggers Band of New England.
 In addition to playing the fife, he plays the flute and piccolo.
-John has taught flute privately and taught fife for the William Diamond Juniors.
+John has taught flute privately and has taught fife for the William Diamond Juniors.
 In 2018, he was a fife intern teacher with the Company of Fifers and Drummers Junior Fife and Drum Camp.

 Michael Sparhuber - Drum Instructor